 The acceptable bounce rate (the email bounce rate threshold) is approximate 3% to 5% but does vary for every service provider.
 Your account may get blocked if you have hard bounce rate above 10% in most of ESPs.

-If your well-planned email campaign is flooded with high bounce rates, here are some checking points to be considered.
+If your well-planned email campaign is flooded with high bounce rates, here are some points to consider.
 ASAP!

-Majority of the email marketing services accepts CSV format to import an email list. .CSV files need to be properly formatted if you see incorrect information in the email address field.
+Most email marketing services accept CSV format to import an email list. .CSV files need to be properly formatted if you see incorrect information in the email address field.

-DMARC authentication will be failed if you are sending emails through a free email provides like Yahoo or GMAIL.
+DMARC authentication will fail if you send emails through a free email provider like Yahoo or Gmail.
 The updated DMARC policies by the majority of the email providers require an email to be sent from private domains.

-One of the key metrics of email marketing is to send out emails on regular basis.
-If you are mailing to a long-acquired email list there are high chances that some of the email addresses have been abandoned or have been converted into recycled traps due to inactivity by the inbox providers.
+One of the critical metrics of email marketing is to send out emails regularly.
+If you are mailing to a long-acquired email list, there is a high chance that some email addresses have been abandoned or converted into recycled traps due to inactivity by the inbox providers.

 Soft bounce = Temporary delivery failure

-A soft bounce occurs when your email got as close as the receiving mail server (the email accounts is recognized) and does not make it to the inbox.
+A soft bounce occurs when your email gets as close as the receiving mail server (the email account is recognized) and does not make it to the inbox.
 Here are a few reasons for the soft bounce.

 - The receivers mailbox is full

 - The message size is too large